PhD Food Technology: Admission 2025, Eligibility, Colleges, Syllabus, Jobs and Salary

 • The course equips the aspirants with various research skills, enabling them to develop new food products, improve food safety.

-• During the course, one may avail prestigious fellowship from government schemes.
+• During the course, one may avail a prestigious fellowship from government schemes.

 • PhD programs always bring the opportunity to gain authorship that makes aspirants job-ready for academia.